Peru country profile

 Privately-run broadcasters and newspapers dominate the media scene.

-Lima is home to dozens of radio stations and several TV services.
+Lima is home to dozens of radio stations and several TV networks.

 Some key dates in Peru's history:

 1532-33 - Spanish conquistadores defeat the Incas, whose empire subsequently becomes part of the Vice-royalty of Peru with its capital in Lima.

 1780 - Failed Inca revolt against Spanish led by Tupac Amaru II.